usecallmanagernz/certutils/README.md

 * sgnfile - parse or create .sgn files.
 * stripsgn - remove .sgn header from a firmware file.
 * certhash - hash an x509 certificate and output as base64.
-* gencert - generate and sign X509 certificates.
+* mkcert - make self-signed X509 certificates.

 See [Device Security](http://usecallmanager.nz/itl-file-tlv.html) for example usage.